pedantic-curmudgeon/marduk/README.md

 When a push is made to the repo:
 1. A Dockerfile containing the repo code is built and the image is published to DockerHub.
+1. A separate repository, `baldur`, is cloned to obtain its `liquibase_changelog.sql` file which is used to update the test database when the Docker Compose file is executed.
 1. A Docker Compose file which uses the newly-published image with a standard [MariaDB Docker image](https://hub.docker.com/_/mariadb) and a standard [Liquibase Docker image](https://hub.docker.com/r/liquibase/liquibase)